sebastienserre/wp-openagenda/readme.txt

 * Yes! (one by widget, shortcode, gutenberg Block)

 = May I give Idea?
-* Yes please use the support@thivinfo.com mail adress
+* Yes please use the support@thivinfo.com mail address

 = Where can I found help ?
 *  Yes please use the support@thivinfo.com mail adress